MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 "It might be hard to understand now but these films had a profound affect on European cinema.
 They inspired the French 'New Wave' of Goddard and Truffaut; the 'Kitchen Sink' realism of the 60's in the UK; the students of the Polish Film" [@deakinsWhenDidSoft2017]

+Working with Goddard and Truffaut it was the cinematographer Raoul Coutard who really made this naturalistic approach to cinematography his signature 'style'.
+(Roger Deakins, 2017)